-During the production of a PCB, some steps are involved in the PCB Manufacturing process.
+During custom pcb manufacturing, some steps are involved in the PCB Manufacturing process.
 These include reflow soldering, optical inspection, layer alignment, laminating presses, and electroplating.
 All of these steps play an important role in the production of a PCB and must be conducted with the utmost precision.

 Printed circuit boards go through a series of inspections and tests to ensure they're in good working order.
 These inspections include optical inspection and automated optical inspection.
-Optical inspection checks for defects, while automated optical inspection looks at the inner layer of a multilayer PCB.
+Optical inspection checks for defects, while automated optical inspection looks at the inner layers of a pcb.

 Optical inspection uses cameras to take still images and videos of the board.
 These images are then compared with the data from the board design to produce a complete picture of the unit.